wilsonzlin/ooml/README.md

 // Most of your code will look like vanilla JS
 // This gives you more flexibility, very readable code, and nearly no learning curve app.list.items.get(0).label = "1st item";

+// With one method, get your entire app in JSON... var json = app.toJSON();
+app.list = null; // To test out the next part, delete something
+// ...and with two methods, restore your entire app from JSON app.assign( JSON.parse(json) ); // or Object.assign( app, JSON.parse(json) )
 ```

 Open up the console, tinker with the `app` variable, and see how easy it is to utilise the DOM abstraction.
 Every constructed object is just composed of primitive values, arrays, and more objects, which makes it extremely easy to traverse, manipulate, and serialise at any level.